Charity registration applications are currently taking up to 20 weeks to process. We appreciate your patience.

-Your organisation's purpose is what your organisation has been set up to achieve.
-You may also call this your overall mission or goal.
+Your charitable purpose describes what your organisation has been set up to do.
+You may also call it your overall mission or goal.

-In Aotearoa, our courts make decisions on what it means to have a charitable purpose.
+In New Zealand, our courts make decisions on what it means to have a charitable purpose.
 Over the years, as society has changed, our courts have recognised many new charitable purposes which meet new social needs in New Zealand.

 advancing health (including through public participation in sports)

-A charity's purpose and activities must provide benefits to the public, however not everything that benefits the public is considered "charitable".
-Find more detailed information on the difference between charitable and non-charitable public benefit on our Public benefit and charitable purpose page.
+A charity's purpose and activities must provide benefits to the public, however not everything that benefits the public is considered "charitable" under the law.
+For more detail on charitable and non‑charitable public benefit, visit our Public benefit and charitable purpose page.

 Some examples of purposes that are not charitable include: